 This couldn’t be happening.
 I didn’t see any cars following us on our way up.
 How did he know who my dad was and where he lived?
 I never told him anything that personal.

 My phone vibrated.
 It was Greg.
 I did my best to make it up the stairs without making a sound.
 “He’s here,” I whispered into the phone.

 “Caroline, hide.
 If you can, lock yourself in the attic.”
 He sounded like he had thought this through before.

 “You know I hate the attic.”
 But I ran and pulled the steps down.

 I could see Greg’s truck pull into view as a gunshot went off.

 “No, no, no.” I forced myself to stay upstairs.
 I had to keep from pacing.
 There was someone beneath me.
 No one called my name, so I knew it was the fairy hunter.

 I heard the front door slam open, but it was too late.
-Elliott was pulling down the attic string.
+Elliott was pulling down the attic cord.
 The waving string probably gave away my hiding spot.
 I balanced myself on the window frame.
 If he came too close, I was going to jump.

 “Don’t worry, little fairy.
 I’m not going to hurt you.”
 Elliott was holding a net in his hands.